nickyhajal/world-domination-summit/_content/academies.md

 Registration for academies is separate from WDS itself.
 We'll offer registration first to WDS attendees, and then (depending on capacity) to the general public.
 We hope to see you there!

+(Be sure to check out other extracurricular [activities](/activities) as well to maximize your adventure during WDS.)

 <div class="zig-zags_blue"></div>

 <a name="problogger"></a>